matan-h/adb-shell/README.md

 [history is disabled by default in the android shell build options](https://android.stackexchange.com/a/152093).

 However, It's possible to emulate that using the shell functions (e.g. write the last command to a history file after every command.)
 The history is currently in testing state.
-If you want to enable it, go to `startup.sh` and change `ENABLE_EXPERIMENTAL_HISTORY` to `true`.
-Please open a GitHub issue for any bug/problem/suggestion.
+If you want to enable it, go to `startup.sh` and change `ENABLE_EXPERIMENTAL_HISTORY` to `true`. (then `adb push startup.sh /sdcard/.adb/startup.sh`) Please open a GitHub issue for any bug/problem/suggestion.

 ## Advanced Installation